nopnop2002/esp-idf-uart2bt/bluedroid_ble/README.md

-# For ble 4.2 using bluedroid host stack
+# For ble 4.2 using ESP-Bluedroid host stack

 - pair with ESP_SPP_SERVER